rohitm95/patient-management-system/README.md

 This project is comprised of json-server.
 It is a fake database created for REST services.
 To use json-server, install json-server from npm or yarn.
 For more information visit https://www.npmjs.com/package/json-server

-# Initialize database
+# Initialize project

-To initialize database open a terminal and type the following
+To initialize project open a terminal and type the following

-json-server --watch db.json --routes routes.json
+npm run start:proxy:mock:server

-This will initialize the database with the custom routes.
+This will initialize the project with database with the custom routes.
-You can also check the data on http://localhost:3000
+You can also check the data on http://localhost:4200/patients

 # Load Packages